anycable/anycable-client/README.md

 channel.disconnect()
 ```

-**IMPORTANT:** `cable.subscribe(channel)` is pessimistic: it doesn't require the cable to be connected, and waits for it to connect before performing a subscription request.
+**IMPORTANT:** `cable.subscribe(channel)` is optimistic: it doesn't require the cable to be connected, and waits for it to connect before performing a subscription request.
 Even if the cable got disconnected before subscription was confirmed or rejected, a new attempt is made as soon as the connectivity restored.
+Similarly, `channel.disconnect()` assumes that if there is no connectivity, the server takes care of peforming unsubscribe tasks and we can safely mark this channel as closed.

 #### Headless subscriptions